-Thread Spun is proud to contribute 10% of our profits to charitable causes, 501(c)(3) organizations and mutual aid funds.
+Thread Spun is proud to contribute 10% of our profits to "charitable" causes, 501(c)(3) organizations and mutual aid funds.
 In fact, we've done this since the very beginning back in 2016.
-We give to stand in solidarity with all human beings, and always aim to recognize and utilize our privilege to dismantle the hierarchical systems that preserve it.
+We give not in the traditional sense of "charity" but to stand in solidarity with all human beings, in promotion of our shared freedom and humanity.
+We always aim to recognize and utilize our privilege to dismantle the hierarchical systems that preserve it.
 To learn more about this and the history of our little sustainable shop and ethical brand check out this blog post on our origin story.

 - Circle of Health International

 - The National Association for the Advancement of Colored People (NAACP) and the NAACP Empowerment Programs